creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 > When $$\, T \rightarrow \infty$$, $$\, \beta_t \rightarrow 1$$, $$\, \alpha_t \rightarrow 0$$, thus $$\, \bar{\alpha}_t \rightarrow 0$$ and $$\, x_T \sim \mathcal{N}(0,\mathbf{I})$$.

-> This means that $$x_T$$ is equivalent to a pure noise from a Gaussian distribution.
-We have therefore defined a forward process called a diffusion probabilistic process that slowly introduce noise into a signal.
+> This means that $$x_T$$ is equivalent to pure noise from a Gaussian distribution.
+We have therefore defined a forward process called a diffusion probabilistic process that slowly introduces noise into a signal.

 &nbsp;

 ### How to define the variance scheduler?

-- The orignial article set the forward variances $$\{\beta_t \in (0,1) \}_{t=1}^T$$ to be a sequence of linearly increasing constants.
+- The original article set the forward variances $$\{\beta_t \in (0,1) \}_{t=1}^T$$ to be a sequence of linearly increasing constants.

 - Forward variances are chosen to be relatively small compared to data scaled to [-1,1].
-This ensure that reverse and forward process maintain approximately the same functionnal form.
+This ensures that reverse and forward processes maintain approximately the same functionnal form.

 - More recently, a cosine scheduler has been proposed to improve results.